Kamenický Šenov: Economy

+Transport

+The I/13 road (part of the European route E442), which connects Liberec with Ústí nad Labem, passes through the town.

+Kamenický Šenov is connected with Česká Kamenice by a short railway line.
+Historic trains run on it.
+It is only in operation during the summer tourist season and on weekends in some months out of season.

 Education

 The Secondary Glassmaking School in Kamenický Šenov was founded in 1856 and is the oldest vocational school of its kind in the world.

 Sights

+The historic town centre is well preserved and is protected as an urban monument zone.
+It consists of a medieval road network and large burgher houses from the turn of the 18th and 19th centuries.
+The main landmark of the town centre is the Church of the Birth of Saint John the Baptist.
+It is a Baroque building, built in 1715–1718.

 The history of glass making in the town is presented in Glass Museum Kamenický Šenov.
 It is located in a historic house, built around 1770.

-The main landmark of the town centre is the Church of the Birth of Saint John the Baptist.
-It is a Baroque building, built in 1715–1718.

 Panská skála is a national nature monument and a symbol of the town.
 It is a basalt rock, locally known as the "stone organ pipes".
+It is the most visited geological formation in the Czech Republic.